-From the output above, it seems that the result value is identical for both which represents the current date and time of its execution .i.e. no difference.
+From the output above, the result value seems identical for both, representing the current date and time of its execution. i.e., no difference.

-But, again, if we provide a gap in between the query execution then the result might be hampered.
-For this, let us use the SLEEP() function which will pause the query statement execution time in seconds as specified in the argument.
+But, again, if we provide a gap between the query execution, the result might be hampered.
+For this, let us use the SLEEP() function, which will pause the query statement execution time in seconds as specified in the argument.

 SELECT NOW(), SLEEP(6), NOW();

-Here, in the above example the NOW() while running was paused for some time i.e. 6s, but as the NOW() shows the steady time at which the command was started so the time does not affect.
+In the above example, the NOW() while running was paused for some time, i.e., 6s, but as the NOW() shows the steady time at which the command was started, the time does not affect it.

 Now, let us follow the same for SYSDATE() function and watch the difference using the query as follows: